Cheng-I-Lin/league-of-legends-analysis/README.md

 2. `assists`
 3. `firstdragon`
 4. `dpm`

-In a general PvP video game of any kind, usually the player with the better offensive skills would win more frequently.
-Therefore, this model utlizes the features that are directly correlated to attacking outputs to predict the outcome of the match.
+In a general PvP video game of any kind, usually the players with the better offensive skills would win more frequently.
+Therefore, this model utlizes the features that are directly correlated to attacking outputs to predict the outcome of the match (`firstdragon` correlates to better performance in terms of KDA ratio as described in the **Hypothesis Testing** section).
 Among all these feature, all of them are quantitative except `firstdragon`, which is a nominal categorical variable already in binary form (0 and 1) that does not require further encodings.
-For the rest of the quantitative features (`kills`, `assists`, and `dpm`), I performed a
+For the rest of the quantitative features (`kills`, `assists`, and `dpm`), I performed a StandardScaler Transformer before fitting them to the model.
+This is because every match has a different length of game time, thus naturally, the games that were played longer would make sense to have a higher quantity of numerical variables like `kills` and `assists`.
+Therefore, by standardizing the values, we can treat all features across different lengths of time under the same metrics and scales.

-Using the hyperparameters of `max_depth = 2` and `n_estimators = 100`, the fitted model scored a <!--percent-->,meaning that the model is able to accurately predict the correct outcome (win/lose) of the match
+Using the hyperparameters of `max_depth = 2` and `n_estimators = 100`, the fitted model scored an accuracy of approximately **0.8371**, meaning that the model is able to accurately predict the correct outcome (win/lose) of the match **83.71%** of the time.
+Furthermore, the F1-score of the model turns out to be approximately **0.8406** with a precision of 0.8049 and a recall of 0.8795.
+Although the outcomes for accuracy and F1-score are not terrible, there are definitely rooms for improvement for the model.
+Therefore, in the next section, I will be adding more features as well as finding the best hyperparameters in order to improve the predictive model.

 ## Final Model
-For the final model, I added four more features:
+For the final model, I added four more quantitative features:
 1. `kda`
 2. `damagetakenperminute`
 3. `damagemitigatedperminute`
 4. `totalgold`

 By adding `kda` as a new feature, I also removed the features of `kills` and `assists` which were used in the previous baseline model.
 This is because I believe that the KDA ratio can better explain the performance of teams as it includes the average enemy champion elimination rate per death by accounting for the total number of deaths of the team.
 Since KDA is calculated from both kills and assists, there's no need to incorporate them into the model as they are both correlated with KDA.
 In other words, the KDA ratio of the team is a more encompassing and comprehensive feature that can replace `kills` and `assists` while also bringing in the factors of `deaths`.

 In a typical LOL game, it is intuitively assumed that the team who dealt the most damage or avoided the most damage would have an advantage as they would be able to eliminate more enemies while staying alive for a longer period of time.
 Therefore, the features `damagetakenperminute` and `damagemitigatedperminute` would provide the model with the extra information needed to determine which team has a winning advantage.
-Moreover, gold is crucial for the players to upgrade the champions' offense and defense.
-With enhanced offensive and defensive skills, one can more easily defeat enemy champions and capture opposing Nexus to win the game.
+Moreover, gold is extremely crucial for the players to upgrade the champions' offense and defense, as one can more easily defeat enemy champions and capture opposing Nexus to win the game with enhanced buffs, abilities, and items.
+Thus, `totalgold` would be able to provide the model with an evaluation metric on how much each team has progressed in terms of strength and item quality.
+With the new features, I also performed StandardScaler Transformer on them to standardize the values of these quantitative variables.

 Futhermore, to more accurately predict the results of the match, I need to specify the best hyperparameters for the model, which are `max_depth` and the `n_estimators` for the random forest classifier.
-Using `GridSearchCV`, I tested a range of `max_depth` from 2 to 200 with 20 steps each and a range of `n_estimators` from 2 to 100 with 2 steps each.
+Using `GridSearchCV`, a technique for finding the optimal parameter values, I tested a range of `max_depth` from 2 to 200 with 20 steps each and a range of `n_estimators` from 2 to 100 with 2 steps each.
 With this algorithm, I found that the best hyperparameters are `max_depth = 22` and `n_estimators = 62`, which would then be implemented in the new final model.

-Therefore, using the hyperparamters mentioned above, the fitted model scored a <!--percent-->,meaning that the model is able to accurately predict the correct outcome (win/lose) of the match
+Therefore, using the hyperparamters mentioned above, the fitted model scored an accuracy of approximately **0.9529**, meaning that the model is able to accurately predict the correct outcome (win/lose) of the match 95.29% of the time.
+Furthermore, the F1-score of the model turns out to be approximately **0.9521** with a precision of 0.9470 and a recall of 0.9572.
+As you can clearly see, there have been huge improvements in the predictive power of the model as both of the metrics used on evaluating the models have signifcantly increased from the baseline model to the final model.
+This suggests that the adjustments made in this section were a success, as they effectively improved the accuracy score and the F1-score.

 ## Fairness Analysis
 Even though the model mentioned above may seem to be accurate, but accuracy does not imply fairness.
 For a model to be fair, it needs to treat all groups of values in the same way.
 Therefore, this fairness analysis is conducted to answer the following question: